 ICREA is an expanding community.
-Each year, new research professors join ICREA after the ICREA senior call.
+Each year, new research professors join ICREA after the ICREA call.
 This is a list of the most recent incorporations.
 We would like give them all a very warm welcome to the ICREA community: Benvinguts!

 Vladimir Asriyan is ICREA Research Professor at CREi, Research Fellow at the CEPR, and an Affiliated Professor at the Barcelona School of Economics.
 He was born in Yerevan, Armenia and, prior to moving to Barcelona, obtained a Ph.D. in Economics from the University of California-Berkeley and a B.A. in Economics and Mathematics from the University of California-San Diego.
 His research lies at the intersection of macroeconomics and finance, and its broad objective is to understand how imperfections -- e.g., due to information asymmetries or agency problems among economic agents -- hinder the functioning of financial markets, how this impacts the economy at large, and what implications this has for corrective policy.
 His research has furthered our understanding of the origins of financial crises and how policymakers should aim to manage these economic phenomena.